mpi-astronomy/mpia-python-template/CODE_OF_CONDUCT.md

 We are committed to providing a strong and enforced code of conduct and expect everyone in our community to follow these guidelines when interacting with others in all forums.
 Our goal is to keep ours a positive, inclusive, successful, and growing community.
-The community of participants in open source Astronomy projects is made up of members from around the globe with a diverse set of skills, personalities, and experiences.
-It is through these differences that our community experiences success and continued growth.

 All Max Planck researchers are bound to adhere to the [Max Plack Society Code of Conduct](https://www.mpg.de/14172230/code-of-conduct.pdf).
 All MPIA employees should attach importance to creating a respectful and healthy atmosphere and a level playing field for research and work.
+The MPIA Code of Conduct is specified in the [MPIA Work Agreement](https://intranet.mpia.de/4404342/03-Works-agreement-code-of-conduct.pdf)(intranet link).
+MPIA staff are expected to adhere to these codes of conduct in online interactons as well as physical ones.
 The goal is to ensure good working conditions for everyone and to provide the basis for individual job satisfaction, personal development, motivation, collegiality and positive interpersonal relations.
-The MPIA Code of Conduct is specified in the MPIA Work Agreement.

-Furthermore, as members of the `mpi-astronomy` community:
+Interactions on GitHub are not limited to those between MPIA/MPG employees.
+The community of participants in open source Astronomy projects is made up of members from around the globe with a diverse set of skills, personalities, and experiences.
+It is through these differences that our community experiences success and continued growth.
+As members of this global community:

 1. We pledge to treat all people with respect and provide a harassment- and bullying-free environment, regardless of sex, sexual orientation and/or gender identity, disability, physical appearance, body size, race, nationality, ethnicity, and religion.
 In particular, sexual language and imagery, sexist, racist, or otherwise exclusionary jokes are not appropriate.
 2. We pledge to respect the work of others by recognizing acknowledgment/citation requests of original authors.
 As authors, we pledge to be explicit about how we want our own work to be cited or acknowledged.